 When shopping for life insurance, there’s a chance you’ll consider both term and whole life insurance policies.
-While term life insurance is often the more affordable option, whole life insurance can give you a set amount of coverage—determined by you—for as long as you live.
-It’s a good idea when considering life insurance to weigh out your options, so we put together some of the top questions to ask about whole life insurance policies.
+While term life insurance is often the more affordable option, whole life insurance offers coverage for as long as you live.
+It’s a good idea to weigh your options when considering life insurance, so we put together some of the top questions to consider when it comes to whole life insurance policies.

 1. Is whole life insurance or term life insurance a better option for me?

 Both term life insurance and whole life insurance have their advantages and considerations.
-Our term life insurance vs. whole life insurance guide can help you better understand the two types of life insurance and weigh your options, but whole life insurance might be the right fit for you if:
+Our term life insurance vs. whole life insurance guide can help you better understand the two types of coverage and weigh your options, but whole life insurance might be the right fit for you if:

-- You’re looking for lifetime life insurance coverage.
+- You’re looking for lifelong life insurance coverage.

-- You’re the parent or guardian or a special-needs child.
+- You’re the parent or guardian of a child with special needs.

-- You’re hoping to provide an inheritance when you pass.
+- You’re hoping to provide an inheritance for your loved ones when you pass.